The school is organised into five departments:

 Staff, Facilities, and Resources

 The school is very generously staffed with teachers and teaching assistants.
 There is also a number of specialist staff, some of whom are employed by the school and some of whom come into school to work with pupils.
-These include nurses, social workers, physiotherapists, occupational therapists, speech and language therapists, a physical development teacher and communication specialists.
+These include nurses, social workers, physiotherapists, occupational therapists, speech and language therapists, a physical development teacher, a creative arts teacher and communication specialists.
 All specialists work in direct consultation with the pupil's class teacher who ensures that there is a balanced curriculum and that all work on priority needs of pupils.

 Our school is exceptionally well resourced.
 Alongside standardised school facilities we also have a fleet of adapted vehicles, a cafe facility, a hydrotherapy pool, a sensory room, a rebound therapy room, a soft play room, a creative arts room, and a physiotherapy room.
-Outside facilities include a sensory garden, a wild garden and an adventure playground.
+Outside facilities include an all-inclusive playground, a sensory garden, a wild garden and an adventure playground.

 The school operates an open-door policy.
 Parents who believe their child may benefit from the education provided at Glyne Gap School can contact school directly in order to make an appointment with the headteacher.
 Formal referrals for pupils are usually made via East Sussex Children's Authority, through a completed Statement of Special Educational Needs or Education, Health and Care Plan.
 However, very young children who may benefit from a nursery place may be able to come into the school without the formality of a statement.
 The headteacher or teacher in charge of the nursery will be able to advise on this during a visit.